Former AG Bill Barr to WTMJ: The GOP is 'throwing away a golden opportunity' if the party nominates Donald Trump

 “The January 6th case is a harder case (for the prosecution), but that will be tried before the election.
 He faces risk in that case as well.”

-Hear Libby Collins’ conversation with Bill Barr on Wisconsin’s Weekend Morning News, Sunday at 8am.
+Hear Libby Collins’ conversation with Bill Barr on Wisconsin’s Weekend Morning News in the player above.